matthutchinson/acts_as_textcaptcha/README.md

 ### YAML config

 You can apply an app wide config with a `config/textcaptcha.yml` file.
-The gem comes with a rake task to create this file from a [template](https://github.com/matthutchinson/acts_as_textcaptcha/blob/master/lib/acts_as_textcaptcha/textcaptcha_config.rb):
+Use this rake task to add one from a [template](https://github.com/matthutchinson/acts_as_textcaptcha/blob/master/lib/acts_as_textcaptcha/textcaptcha_config.rb):

     $ bundle exec rake textcaptcha:config